Raveesh1505/Password-Manager/README.md

 1. Downlaod the latest version of python on your machine from [python.org](http://python.org).
 2. Download the code and open terminal/command prompt on the folder.
+3. Run `pip install -r requirements.txt` in your terminal or CMD.
-3. Run `python3 app.py` in your terminal or CMD.
+4. Run `python3 app.py` in your terminal or CMD.

 ## Salient features